Internship Training Manual

 The staff member or supervisor(s) who has identified the problem provides the intern with feedback regarding the problem.
 The parties involved attempt to reach a satisfactory resolution.
 The staff member or supervisor(s) may seek consultation with members of the Training Committee, or the Committee as a whole, about appropriate informal methods to resolve the problem.

-3. The problem is brought to the attention of the Director of Training
+3. The problem is brought to the attention of the Associate Director of Training

 4. The intern is notified and given opportunity to respond

-5. Director of Training may attempt a mediated solution
+5. Associate Director of Training may attempt a mediated solution

 6. The problem is brought to the Advisory Review Panel

-If attempts at a mediated solution fail, or if at his/her discretion the Director of Training chooses to bypass an attempt at a mediated solution, the Director of Training will bring the concerns about the intern to the attention of the Advisory Review Panel for consultation.
-The Advisory Review Panel will be composed of two CAPS staff members excluding the Director of Training and the staff member(s) that initiated the complaint.
+If attempts at a mediated solution fail, or if at their discretion the Associate Director of Training chooses to bypass an attempt at a mediated solution, the Associate Director of Training will bring the concerns about the intern to the attention of the Advisory Review Panel for consultation.
+The Advisory Review Panel will be composed of two CAPS staff members excluding the Associate Director of Training and the staff member(s) that initiated the complaint.

 7. The Advisory Review Panel reviews and defines the problem